 As part of our commitment to using only the finest ingredients no hydrogenated vegetable fats are used in Bendicks recipes.

 Bendicks uses 4 different types of peppermint oil.
 The peppermint oil used in Bendicks Bittermints® is grown in the Willamette and Madras regions of Oregon, USA.

-Madras Peppermint (well known for its clear, cool, minty character) & Willamette Peppermint (warm, powerful, and smooth minty aroma and taste) are specially blended to create the distinctive Bendicks Bittermint flavour that wonderfully complements the dark, 95% cocoa solids’ chocolate and fresh peppermint oil in the dark mint batons.
+Madras Peppermint (well known for its clear, cool, minty character) & Willamette Peppermint (warm, powerful, and smooth minty aroma and taste) are specially blended to create the distinctive Bendicks Bittermint flavour that wonderfully complements the dark, 95% cocoa solids’ chocolate and peppermint oil in the dark mint batons.

 You can buy selected Bendicks products in various countries outside of the UK.
 However, the full Bendicks range is available from our online partner Chocolates Direct and can be shipped worldwide.

 A wide variety of sources - including consumer, taste and flavour trends.
 All our products are developed to the highest standards and when developing any new chocolate recipes, we always consider what our customers might like.

 Unfortunately due to lack of consumer demand the Bendicks Bittermint “yard” is no longer available.
-The Bendicks Bittermints 400g which contains 22 Bittermints can be purchased in Selfridges, Partridges and Waitrose.
+The Bendicks Bittermints 400g which contains 22 Bittermints can be purchased in Selfridges and Partridges.

 Unfortunately, we no longer produce Mingles.
 Why not try our Mint Collection instead?